 The Company enters into non-deliverable foreign currency forward contracts on a daily basis to mitigate the risk of fluctuations in the exchange rates of its holdings of major currencies.
-Changes in the fair value of the contracts and the corresponding gains or losses are recorded daily and are included in commissions on the consolidated statements of income and comprehensive income.
+Changes in the fair value of the contracts and the corresponding gains or losses are recorded daily and are included in commissions from trading on the consolidated statements of income and comprehensive income.
 The Company's management strategy is to reduce the risk of fluctuations associated with foreign exchange rate changes.
 The foreign currency forward contracts can be closed immediately resulting in the collateral being liquidated.

-The fair value of forward contracts, which represents the amount that would be received (paid) by the Company if the forward contracts were terminated at April 30, 2015 was \$(313,474) (October 31, 2014 - \$117,732).
+The fair value of forward contracts, which represents the amount that would be received/(paid) by the Company if the forward contracts were terminated at July 31, 2015 was \$(45,081) - (October 31, 2014 - \$117,732).

-At April 30, 2015 and October 31, 2014 approximately \$845,669 and \$714,121, respectively, were being held as collateral on these contracts and are reflected as restricted cash held in escrow in the consolidated statements of financial position.
+At July 31, 2015 and October 31, 2014 approximately \$853,819 and \$714,121, respectively, were being held as collateral on these contracts and are reflected as restricted cash held in escrow in the consolidated statements of financial position.
 See Note 6.